rabbitmq/rabbitmq-website/docs/reliability.md

 ## Overview {#overview}

 This guides provides an overview features of
-RabbitMQ, AMQP 0-9-1 and other supported protocols related to data safety.
+RabbitMQ and (some) of its supported protocols related to data safety and failure handling.

 They help application developers and operators achieve __reliable delivery__, that is, to ensure that messages are always delivered, even encountering failures of various kinds.